Contents

 The honest state of AI agents in ABM

 Full end-to-end orchestration, where an AI agent plans a campaign, selects accounts, sequences touches across channels, adjusts strategy based on signals, and closes the attribution loop automatically, is where the technology is heading.
-It is not reliably where it is today.
+But, it is not reliably where it is today.

 What teams can build now is a meaningful acceleration of the production and personalization layer.
 For lean teams, that is already a significant operational shift: it moves the ceiling on how many accounts a small team can run a real ABM program for.